Houston's Line of

 also enjoyed fishing, surfing, hunting and of course racing, especially his

 Toyota Supra.
-Ken worked in the printing industry for 16 years.
+Ken worked in the printing industry for sisteen years.
 In 2016 the

 company closed the doors due to financial difficulties and Ken lost his job.